Smart Growth and Transportation

 Sustainable Transportation Planning

-- Simple tool, developed by EPA and the U.S. General Services Administration, for exploring how workplace location affects worker commute travel.
+- Smart Location Calculator: Simple tool, developed by EPA and the U.S. General Services Administration, for exploring how workplace location affects worker commute travel.
 Indicators include worker commute greenhouse gas emissions, mode-share, vehicle miles traveled, and workplace accessibility via transit.

 - Guide to Sustainable Transportation Performance Measures (2011): Can help transportation agencies incorporate environmental, economic, and social sustainability into decision-making through the use of performance measures.